hpgbproductions/takazaki/info/drive.md

 | YY | 25 km/h |
 | R | 0 km/h |

 Stations on this line have single-track sections between them.
 Most of the stations are quite far apart, and in such cases, they are separated by one long main block, and multiple (usually 3) approach blocks on each end.
 Passenger trains are usually cleared in time with their scheduled passing of certain checkpoints.
+If a train is following another train, it may only receive clearance when it is separated from the leading train by at least one station.

 ### Rail and Train Construction